hm-seclab/paper-a-wayf-spec/non-browser-poc/README.md

 ## Client

 You can run the client by executing `./zig-out/bin/client`.
 The PoC client will use the first authenticator available via USB.
 This can either be the platform authenticator or a modified Solo Hacker.
-The client supports a verbos flag `-v` that prints additionaly output.
+The client supports a verbose flag `-v` that prints additional output.